Plugin Overview page

 The list of compatible products is displayed under the “Buy” or “Get” button (depending on whether you are publishing a free plugin or a paid one).

-The compatibility strategy is determined by the plugin.xml file.
+The product compatibility is determined by the plugin.xml file.
 You can also manually reconfigure the list of compatible products in the admin panel under the General Information section.

 Make sure your description is concise and offers a clear value proposition.
 It should be easy to understand at a glance what the product offers.